 Covering a concrete floor inevitably traps water and vapor that is pushing up through the concrete, particularly when using impermeable plastic sheets, linoleum, VCT tiles, or dense carpet backing.
 The moisture gradually builds up and may eventually cause molds, mildew, and musty odors.

 The moisture with dissolved alkalis attacks adhesives and even carpeting and plastic tiles.
 This may cause “plasticizer breakdown,” which releases noxious fumes into indoor air and permeates the concrete, which either has to be replaced or sealed with RadonSeal and Ion-Bond Armor.

 RadonSeal neutralizes alkalis and prevents moisture from bringing up more alkalis from the concrete.
 Before covering a concrete floor, use RadonSeal to reduce the alkalinity (pH value) of the surface and to seal against capillary water seepage and vapor transmission.

 RadonSeal also bonds and strengthens already deteriorated or seeping concrete.
-Before concrete resurfacing or patching, remove any loose, cracked, or soft concrete and seal the old concrete or mortar with RadonSeal.
+Before resurfacing or patching concrete, remove any loose, cracked, or soft concrete and seal the old concrete or mortar with RadonSeal.
 This will protect the "cold joint" with the new concrete against alkalis and vapor pressure.
-Let cure for at lest 5 days, brush off any purged minerals, and patch or re-surface.
+Let cure for at least 5 days, brush off any purged minerals, and patch or resurface.